CodeCraftCurriculum-I/module_2/readme.md

 -------------------

 Before you write any code, you should "sketch" the pseudo code and make a flowchart for how you plan to do the following alterations to the game.
-Absolutely.
-Here's a revised set of requirements without pair programming and arranged in a more logical sequence.

 Module Requirements: